 #5 Ivation 12,000 BTU Portable Air Conditioner – Powerful AC Unit & Dehumidifier

-This is the highest rating portable air conditioner not only in this size class but among all the cheapest portable air conditioners.
+This is the highest rating portable air conditioner not only in this size class but among all the cheap portable air conditioners.

 Affordability, quality and outstanding performance are combined in this Ivation 12K BTU unit.